 In conjunction with the Career and Placement Services offered on campus, a registry of alumni interested in sharing career information is maintained.
-Through the registry, students formulating career plans can gain access to valuable insight into the professions they hope to pursue.
+Through the registry, students formulating career plans can gain valuable insight into the professions they hope to pursue.

-236 Affiliated Colleges
+226 Affiliated Colleges

-236.1 On-Campus Colleges
+226.1 On-Campus Colleges

-Two denominationally-sponsored colleges, with buildings located on the campus, are related to the University by a form of agreement described as affiliation, and offer certain courses that may be taken for degree credit by students of the University.
+Two denominationally-sponsored colleges, with buildings on campus, are related to the University by an agreement described as affiliation, and offer courses that may be taken for degree credit by students of the University.

-St Joseph's College 236.1.1
+226.1.1 St Joseph's College

-Academic Staff of the College President GT Smith, MA, MDiv
+Academic Staff of the College